A Visual Journey

 More recently, her travels and the advent of digital photography have inspired her to explore the world of color.
 In 2017-2018, this work has been exhibited in Annapolis at the St John’s College Mitchell Gallery, the Maryland Federation of Art Gallery, and Gallery B in Bethesda, Maryland.

-Her travel memoir Waterborne Chronicles—Fourteen Years Around the World in a Small Boat, will be published by Seaworthy Publications in 2019.
+Her travel memoir Waterborne: A Slow Trip Around a Small Planet, will be published by Seaworthy Publications in 2019.

 Special thanks to my friend and fellow photographer Olivia Reed who created this watercolor as a welcome home gift upon the completion of our circumnavigation, and who has graciously allowed me to appropriate it as a logo.
 It is the perfect metaphor for most of my endeavors, which are usually about sailing into new territory.